 Table of Contents

-Value of land in India, especially in urban regions, has grown exponentially in the past two decades, bringing terms like ‘land scarcity’ and ‘space crunch’ in vogue.
-However, according to economist Ajay Shah, if one were to place 1.2 billion people in 1,000-sq ft homes meant for a family and two workers of the family into office/factory space of 400 sq ft, then, roughly 1% of India’s land area is required, assuming an FSI of 1.
-It is not the scarcity but the human tendency to stay close to one another that leads to value appreciation of land in certain parts of the country.
+According to economist Ajay Shah, if one were to place 1.2 billion people in 1,000-sq ft homes meant for a family and two workers of the family into office/factory space of 400 sq ft, then, roughly 1% of India’s land area is required, assuming an FSI of 1.
+Hence, it is not the scarcity but the human tendency to stay close to one another that leads to value appreciation of land in certain parts of the country.
 This decisive factor is behind every popular method adopted to arrive land valuation in India.

 This property valuation method works, because you are living in an active market where comparable data exists, to make the calculation.
 However, when you actually put your flat up for sale, you might find that buyers are not willing to pay you more than Rs 90 lakhs for your flat.
 This could be because of many reasons.